jcasman/new-era/README.md

 ## The New Upcoming Japanese Era Name - What will it be?

 I've very excited to find out the new Japanese era name, to be revealed before April.
-This is a once-in-a-millenium chance, since Japanese emporers rarely abdicate.
+This is a once-in-a-millenium chance, since Japanese emperors rarely abdicate.

 Instead of just waiting, I wanted to help.
 It is the first time in my lifetime that we can plan ahead.
 I'm American, and as good friends and allies, I thought maybe we could offer Japan a suggestion or two for the new name.